 Machine Learning has actually been around since the 1950s so it is not new; it has simply evolved just like any other area in computing.
 We also have much easier access to cheap computing power by virtue of the cloud.
 Very limited access to computing power was a big problem in the 1950s, but not today.

-Lately, there are 2 labeled professional titles: Data Engineering and Data Science.
-Data Engineering is simply Software Engineering with added Data Manipulation and Feature Engineering.
-Data Science is an understanding of Statistics and Algorithms applied on top of Data Engineering.
+Lately, there are 2 labeled professional titles: Data Engineers and Machine Learning Engineers.
+Data Engineering is simply Software Engineering with added Data Manipulation.
+Machine Learning includes Feature Engineering, configuring Machine Learning Models, Software Engineering, and Data Manipulation.
+WST, Inc. merges these 2 disciplines into a form of Hybrid Engineering.
+Machine Learning Engineering is simply an extension of Data Engineering.

-Dan has recently completed the following machine learning/deep learning certifications delivered by Andrew Ng of Stanford.
+Dan has completed the following machine learning/deep learning certifications delivered by Andrew Ng of Stanford.

 Dan Wellisch may be contacted here.: